 You can stay on your diet during grilling season.
-Check out these 15+ Weight Watchers Grilling Recipes.
-There are veggies, chicken, and more.
+Check out these 10+ Weight Watchers Grilling Recipes.
+There are great recipes for veggies, chicken, and more.

-For ideas of what to make with these, check out all of our grilling recipes.
+For ideas of what to eat, check out all of our Weight Watchers recipes for inspiration.

 Tis the season for tons of BBQ’s.
-Every time I turn around, we are cooking something on the grill.
+Every time I turn around, we are grilling something.
 That’s the best part of the summer.
-But, it’s not so great if you’re on a diet.
-It can be, though, if you decide to make some of our tasty Weight Watchers Grilling Recipes.
+And you don’t want to have to say no if you’re on Weight Watchers.
+But, don’t worry.
+We put together this tasty Weight Watchers Grilling Recipes so you can still enjoy grilling without any guilt.

-All the Weight Watchers recipes are separated by points.
+All the recipes are separated by points.
 The majority of those points are Weight Watchers Smart Points/Freestyle Points.
-If you’re still following an older program or newer program (like myWW), you may have to adjust the points accordingly.
+If you’re still following an older program or newer program (like myWW), the point values may differ.

 As we grill more this summer, we’ll be updating this list so be sure to bookmark it and come back from time to time to see what’s added.

-Then, we have a section of what not to grill if you’re on WW, and that has a bunch of foods that you don’t think are high in points but they are.
+After the recipes, we have a have a list of what to grill when you’re on Weight Watchers, with ZeroPoint Foods so you can come up with your own recipes.
+Then, we have a section of what not to grill if you’re on Weight Watchers, and that has a bunch of foods that you don’t think are high in points but they are.

-If you are counting points and starting with Weight Watchers, be sure to read our Tips For Getting Started With Weight Watchers post to help you get started on the right track.
+If you’re new to the WW program, be sure to read our Tips For Getting Started With Weight Watchers post to help you get started on the right track.

 Affiliate links are included in this post and Drugstore Divas may make a small commission if you use them.

-Just a reminder, be sure to calculate the points for the program you’re on before you start cooking.
-You don’t want to end up surprised.
+Just a reminder, be sure to use the WW app to calculate the points for the program you’re on before you start cooking.

 ZeroPoint WW Points Grilling Recipes